Is Hachi Kōgen snowsure?

 | April | 2 cm | 0.6 days |

-The average snowfall forecast during week 2 of July for Hachi Kōgen is 0 cm.
+The average snowfall forecast during week 4 of August for Hachi Kōgen is 0 cm.
 There are typically 0.0 snowy days during this week.
-Hachi Kogen typical weather and snow conditions during the second week of July at the middle elevation of the ski area at 1025m, based on historical averages over the last 18 years: At this time of year the mean freezing level (4909m) is well above the middle elevation of Hachi Kogen.
-Snowfall is very unlikely in Hachi Kogen in the middle of July but it rains often, with rain falling on three or four days during this particular week of July.
-Warm day temperatures in Hachi Kogen during week two of July.
-The average temperature range is between 19.8°C and 20.5°C at the middle elevation.
-On average, only one or two days with sunshine per week.
-Mostly light winds (average 18km/h) but you can expect the mean wind to reach 30km/h one day per week.
+Hachi Kogen typical weather and snow conditions during the last week of August at the middle elevation of the ski area at 1025m, based on historical averages over the last 18 years: At this time of year the average freezing level (4996m) is far above the middle elevation of Hachi Kogen. is unlikely in Hachi Kogen at the end of August but on average there are three days during this week each year when it rains Warm day temperatures in Hachi Kogen during week four of August.
+The average temperature extremes are between 20.2°C and 21.1°C at the middle elevation.
+On average, two days out of seven will have some sunshine.
+Mainly light winds (average 15km/h) but there is a 50% chance that the mean wind speed will exceed more than 30km/h one day.

 Snow History: Compare Resorts